Mirantis/k0rdent-enterprise-docs-publish/docs/addons/kubevirt/kubevirt-windows.md

-# How to run Windows 2022 Server on Kubevirt
+# Running Windows Server

-This guide explains how to deploy and run Windows 2022 Server on KubeVirt.
+This guide explains how to deploy and run Windows 2022 Server on {{{ docsVersionInfo.k0rdentName }}} Virtualization.
 It covers the essential steps—from preparing storage to uploading the Windows image and finally creating the virtual machine (VM).
 The instructions are aimed at operators who need to set up Windows-based workloads in a Kubernetes-native virtualization environment.

 1. Prepare the PVC for Windows